Set Decorators

 Chinese Antique & Prop Access

-Established relationships with Beijing's Panjiayuan antique market, Liulichang cultural street, and Hengdian World Studios prop resources.
-Access to authentic Ming, Qing, and Republican-era furnishings and decorative arts.
+We hold standing ties with Beijing's Panjiayuan antique market, Liulichang cultural street, and the prop stores of Hengdian World Studios.
+That gives you real Ming, Qing, and Republican-era furnishings and decorative arts.

 02.